worship and performance at Downing Place

 Their repertoire is chosen especially to illuminate Downing Place’s particular style of worship, and the choir is always led by one of our talented directors of music, Ian de Massini or Mark Dawes.

-Often, Downing Place’s Choir will be accompanied by Ian or Mark playing the magnificent 19th-century Erard grand piano that resides in our church.
+Often, Downing Place’s Choir will be accompanied by Ian or Mark playing the magnificent Shigeru Kawai grand piano that resides in our church.
 Everyone is welcome to sing in the choir, and there are no auditions: nor is the ability to read music essential.

 For each month a short introit and a longer anthem are prepared over two Sunday morning rehearsals, both at 10.15am, the second of which is then followed by a performance of the two pieces during the ensuing morning service.
 Attendance is entirely voluntary.
 All music is made available in advance and copies can be found upon the small table placed directly in front of the organ in church for anyone to take away and look at.